QuantumObject/docker-rstudio/README.md

 To make it work :

 docker run -d -p 22 -p 8787 angelrr7702/rstudio
+web brownser to ip:port and login/password will be guest/guest

+To configured it :

 and need to log in to the container by ssh (root:rootprovisional) and them :